By Simon Lancaster and Jessica Weereratne

 (You can read here more about how we have put this into action.)

 To see this approach in action, consider the way a sprint could lead to iterative progress in an attempt to build a mode of transport.

 Nous has worked with universities to use agile sprints to design and implement change, with considerable success.
+You can read about one example here.
 We are pleased to share what we learned, including the value for universities and the factors in achieving that value.